 Recognized campus groups

 Student clubs or groups are formally referred to as "recognized campus groups" at the University of Toronto.
-Recognized campus groups are voluntary organizations that have "registered" or gained recognition from the Office of Student Life.
+Recognized campus groups are voluntary organizations that have "registered" or gained recognition from the University of Toronto through Clubs and Leadership Development.
 Recognition is based on the Policy on the Recognition of Campus Groups.
 Group leaders can apply for recognition through the Ulife website.
 Campus groups include cultural groups, advocacy, social justice, hobby, arts and much more.
 You can find a list of campus groups on the Ulife website.

 Student societies are often called student governments, student unions or student councils.
 They are supported by student fees, and students automatically become members based on where they are registered at the University.
 For example, the University of Toronto Students' Union requests a fee from all undergraduate students at the University and so they are considered a student society.
 These groups are included in the Policy on the Compulsory Non-Academic Incidental Fees.
 You can search for student societies on the Ulife website.